3 Things That Can Happen If Your Air Conditioner Isn't Level

 • An overheated compressor.

-The compressor is one of the costliest components to replace on your air conditioner.
-If it stops working, you’re better off doing air conditioning installation because of this part’s cost.
+The compressor is one of the costliest parts to replace on your air conditioner.
+If it goes out, you’re better off doing air conditioning installation due to this part’s cost.

 • Water pooling around the air conditioner.